GarettSoftware/logseg/README.md

 ## Usage

-Prepend a `LOGEG(folder-name)` to your log messages to segregate your logs into different folders.
+Prepend a `LOGEG(folder-name)` if you want to segregate your logs into different folders.
-This is particularly useful when you have multiple processes writing logs simultaneously and you want to make them easier to read.
+This is particularly useful when you have multiple processes writing logs simultaneously, and you want to make them easier to read.

 Don't worry, all the logs will still be written to a root-level log file so that you can still